-In a professional context, lawyers can employ the aforementioned skills to understand current problems by analogizing them to precedent, which facilitates measured decision making and risk mitigation based on past consequences.
+In a professional context, lawyers can employ their aforementioned skills to understand current problems by analogizing them to precedent, which facilitates measured decision making and risk mitigation based on past consequences.
 MBAs have the ability to leverage a team and interpret data to efficiently make decisions based on calculated risks, breathing life into new ideas.
-Applying these complementary skill sets will lead to dynamic decision making, positioning an individual to make substantive impact.
+Applying these complementary skills will lead to dynamic decision making, positioning an individual to make substantive impact.

 2. Independent Work and Teamwork

 In law school, one primarily takes a more individualistic approach to learning.
 Academic success is contingent upon the student’s ability to do well on a final examination at the end of each semester.
 Conversely, business school employs a more balanced approach to learning where students are evaluated on their ability to work in teams, in addition to independent projects and final exams.
 This diverse approach strengthens a student’s adaptability as a future employee; for example, it may be essential to wear different hats in the entrepreneurial or corporate context, where one’s own unique contribution is paramount, or to work as part of a team, where one’s contribution is part of a greater vision to execute a particular project or goal.
 Employing and reinforcing this versatile work style in the JD/MBA context will prepare students to succeed in diverse work environments.